 - The client will be insolvent after the plan is put into place.

 The above are reasons why an asset protection company can help, under certain circumstances, where a legal professional cannot.
 Doing so must be within the bounds of proper legal framework.
 Working with such a company, even with the tangential support of a law firm, may be a proper course of action.

 Asset Protection Tip: Putting together an asset protection plan is not a do-it-yourself endeavor.
 It requires specific guidance from a professional who knows the safe-zones and the landmines.
 Attorneys and other associated organizations dare not tread if the client seeks to protect illicit gain.
 Be aware of tax, bankruptcy, fraudulent conveyance and other implications.
 Professionals should employ know-your-client strategies, identifying and verifying before proceeding.

 Asset Protection Planning Conclusion

 You may have one of the most cautious personalities on the planet; driving like a nun and coloring within the contractual lines.
 But there is nothing you can to do keep the other guy from suing you.
 Nothing you can do to keep a heartless lawyer from trying to put food on his own table by taking it off of yours.
 Nothing you can do to prevent a competitor from using the law to try to squash you.
 The better you do financially, the bigger the target on your back.
-It is up to you to gird your loins with adequate armor.
+It works when you do it right.
+So, it is up to you to gird your loins with adequate armor.

 Asset protection is a legal, moral and, we might add, essential part of your overall financial plan.
 People who do not put such a plan in place and professionals who do advocate it are doing themselves and their clients a great injustice.